Supr3me-code/udemy-graphql-course-assignments/notes.md

 4. difference b/w graphql express and apollo server (in syntax) - vid.
 31

+steps to get data from gql to frontend
+1. identify the data required by the component
+2. write query in gql and in component file
+3. bond query + component
+4. access data

 fragments in GraphiQL -> fragment FRAGMENT_NAME on TYPE_NAME {
     ...
 }